sweng-epfl/public/lectures/Asynchrony/ReadMe.md

 ---
 #### Exercise
-Take a look at the four methods in [`Basics.java`](exercises/lecture/src/main/java/Basics.java), and complete them one by one, based on the knowledge you've just acquired.
+Take a look at the three methods in [`Basics.java`](exercises/lecture/src/main/java/Basics.java), and complete them one by one, based on the knowledge you've just acquired.
 You can run `App.java` to see if you got it right.

 <details>